satyy0000/Upskillcampus1/README.md

-## Url_shortener
+## File Manager
-### This project is designed in a way that you can input long urls to the user interface and the next interface will show the output shortened url.
+### This project is designed in a way that you can manage your file from a single place and arrange them as the format type.
-### The mapping of long and short urls will be stored in the database "urls.db"